 There are many types of these receivers sold, make sure to read what TV’s they work with so you get the right one.

-How to Decorate a Buffet Below a Wall Mounted TV
+How to Decorate Furniture Under a Wall Mounted TV

-A faux plant in a short planter fills the space without getting in the way when we swivel the TV back and forth between the living room and kitchen.
+A few faux green plants or houseplants in short planters fills the space without getting in the way when we swivel the flat screen TV back and forth between the living room and kitchen.